idhsn/Mini-Projects-YC/Mini Project 4/README.md

 4. Display the list of available courses.
 5. Search for a student by ID (**Bonus**).
 6. Modify the grade of an existing course (**Bonus**).

+---

+## 💡 Tips & Notes
+- Run **Borland C** in compatibility mode if needed.
+- Keep file paths simple to avoid compile errors.
+- **uni(.h):** This project include a header file (`.h`).
+Make sure to include it in your editor or IDE so the compiler can locate it correctly.